 Consider that rolling elements in bearings ride on a thin film of lubricant (often less than 1 micron) at the mating surface of the bearing race.
 With small contact areas, the pressure exerted on the surfaces can exceed 500,000 pounds per square inch (psi).

 If any lubricant is displaced by a foreign contaminant, such as dirt or water, at these critical load zones, the bearing eventually will experience increased wear.
 If the wear is excessive, the life of the bearing will be reduced significantly.
 The result is a contamination-induced bearing failure.

 But even when contamination is minimized, if the lubricant selected for the application does not meet the operating and environmental requirements, a lubricant-induced bearing failure will occur.

 Therefore, whether it’s excessive contamination or an incorrectly applied lubricant, it is important to understand the root causes that can contribute to lubrication failure mechanisms along with the most common reasons why bearings prematurely reach the end of their life.
 Following are the top eight lubrication failure mechanisms for rolling-element bearings:

-For greased bearing applications, the correct regreasing volume and frequency must be established to ensure the bearing load zones are lubricated properly.
+For greased bearing applications, you must establish correct regreasing volume and frequency to ensure the bearing load zones are lubricated properly.
 Too much time between regreasing intervals or applying too little grease will cause excessive boundary conditions and bearing wear.
 Take a look at The Hidden Dangers of Lubricant Starvation.